CSFC 2025 Priority Bill List

 Summary:

-The bill defines a subject jurisdiction as a municipality with a population of 100,000 or more that is served by a fire protection district , fire authority, or fire department that is or was accredited by a specified organization.
-On or before December 1, 2027, the bill requires the governing body of a subject jurisdiction to adopt a building code, or amend an existing building code, to allow up to 5 stories of a multifamily residential building that satisfies certain conditions to be served by a single exit.
-This requirement only applies to the area within a subject jurisdiction that is served by a single fire protection district or fire department.
+The act defines a subject jurisdiction as a municipality with a population of 100,000 or more that is served by a fire protection district, fire authority, or fire department that is or was accredited by a specified organization.
+The act only applies to a subject jurisdiction and only to the area within a subject jurisdiction that is served by a single fire protection district or fire department.

 Status: 2/19/2025 Introduced In House - Assigned to Transportation, Housing & Local Government